bz0qyz/tls-simple/README.md

 Simple TLS Certificate Generator

 ## Build
 Releases are built using PyInstaller.
-See the [Releases](https://github.com/bz0qyz/tls-simple/releases) page for the latest release.
+See the [Releases](https://github.com/bz0qyz/tls-simple/releases) page for the latest release for:
+- Windows
+- MacOS (AMD64 and ARM64)
+- Linux (AMD64)

 To build the application from source, you can use the `build.sh` script if you are using a bash shell.
 ```shell